News / Analysis

-Meanwhile, Taiwan has opened an office to help Hong Kong residents escape the new Chinese security law, which came into effect yesterday.
+Meanwhile, Taiwan has opened an office to help Hong Kong residents escape the new Chinese A documented and tradeable asset -mainly stocks and bonds, but also documented derivatives. law, which came into effect yesterday.

 The law enables China to prosecute Hong Kong residents with secession, subversion, terrorism and collusion with foreign forces – all life-term sentences.